 6. In an argument, it’s okay to turn the other cheek sometimes

 How to have a successful marriage?
 By being mindful of the fact that you do not always have to win in an argument.
 You have to stop letting every conversation turn into an argument at some point, it is that simple.
 In fact, sometimes, turning the other cheek is the best thing to do in an argument.
 Yes, even when you know you are on the right and they are just being unreasonable.
 Some fights are just not worth the wasted energy and mood.

-Marriage is about compromise (anyone who tells you anything different is lying) and not proving yourself correct all the time, is the right way to go about it.
+Marriage is about compromise (anyone who tells you anything different is lying) and not trying to prove yourself right all the time is definitely the right way to go about it.
 After all, small annoyances don’t matter when you could spend that time cuddled up with the love of your life.

-7. Grow each other rather than the marriage
+7. Help each other grow instead of just focusing on the marriage

-Help each other grow in the relationship.
-Help each other become better humans, people with bigger hearts.
-If you grow better as a person the whole marriage becomes better and stronger by itself.
+Help each other grow in the relationship to become better humans, people with bigger hearts.
+If you grow as a person, your marriage becomes better and stronger by itself.
 In a successful marriage, you grow together.
 This is true for both your personal and professional space.

 8. In a successful marriage couples travel often